dvenkatnath/matrix-rag-service/README_Modern_RAG.md

 - Check that files aren't corrupted or password-protected
 - Verify file extensions are correct

+### Pinecone-Specific Issues

+**"Index not found"**
+- Create the `matrix-rag-index` in your Pinecone console
+- Ensure the index has 1536 dimensions
+- Check that your API key has access to the index

+**"Dimension mismatch"**
+- Ensure your Pinecone index has exactly 1536 dimensions
+- This matches the text-embedding-3-small model output

 ### Performance Tips
 - **Large Files**: For very large documents, consider splitting them first
 - **Batch Processing**: Upload multiple smaller files rather than one large file
-- **Memory Usage**: Monitor system resources when processing many documents
-- **API Limits**: Be aware of OpenAI rate limits for large document sets
+- **API Limits**: Be aware of OpenAI and Pinecone rate limits
+- **Index Optimization**: Use appropriate Pinecone index settings for your use case

 ## 🤝 Contributing